Our flood safety article was updated in February, 2020

 If you are in an area of the province preparing for higher than usual water levels and potential flooding, be aware there are serious gas and electrical safety implications to consider.

-If a extreme weather or evacuation is expected and time permits, try to:
+For flood safety, if extreme weather is expected and time permits, try to:

 - Make sure any electrical panels, boxes and plugs have covers which stay closed.